Vision

 • Advance the relationship between architecture, the construction industry, industry trades partners, and allied fields in support of new training, new research, new curriculum, and new programs.

-SARUP currently has a number of faculty and students engaged in full-scale construction projects.
-The fabrication and prototyping facilities at SARUP have expanded in research years.
+SARUP currently has a number of faculty and students engaged in full-scale construction projects using the advanced fabrication and prototyping facilities at SARUP.

 A few examples of the most recent design and construction related projects at the school: